Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \subsection{Maximal Covering Location Problem}

-The MCLP, also known as the maximum coverage problem, originally introduced in Ref.~\cite{lee2023mclp}, seeks to locate $N$ satellites within a set $\mathcal{J}$ to maximize the sum of time-dependent observation rewards associated with a target.
-The significance of MCLP applied to the constellation configuration design optimization is that it enables the user to design a constellation where the number of satellites to be used is a parameter and the objective is to obtain the maximum observational rewards over a set of targets.
-This objective is distinctive from those of SCLP and PSCLP, which seek to provide continuous coverage or a percentage $D_p$ of coverage over the targets while considering the number of satellites as a decision variable instead of a parameter.
-Table~\ref {table:parameters_mclp} presents the parameters specific to MCLP.
+MCLP determines the location of $N$ satellites within a set $\mathcal{J}$ to maximize the sum of time-dependent observation rewards associated with a target.
+The significance of MCLP applied to the constellation configuration design optimization, as originally proposed by Ref.~\cite{lee2023mclp}, is that it enables the user to design a constellation where the number of satellites is a parameter and the objective is to maximize the targets' observational rewards.
+It should be noted that the MCLP was originally proposed in the context of operations research by Ref.~\cite{church1974maximal}.
+Further, the objectives of SCLP, PSCLP, and MCLP are distinct; the first two aim to minimize the constellation configuration cost, whereas MCLP maximizes the observation rewards given a fixed number of satellites.
+Lastly, Table~\ref{table:parameters_mclp} presents the newly introduced parameters for the MCLP formulation.

-The objective of MCLP is to maximize the sum of the time-dependent observation rewards over the set of targets, given as:
+MCLP maximizes the sum of the collected time-dependent observation rewards over the set of targets $\mathcal{P}$ using objective function:

-where $\pi_{td}$ encodes the observation reward associated to target $p$ at time step $t$ and is collected if the target is covered.
-The coverage state of each target is enforced by constraints~\eqref{psclp:V_x_y}.
+where $\pi_{tp} \in \mathbb{R}_{\ge0}$ denotes the observation reward associated to target $p$ at time step $t$, and is collected if the target is covered.
+Further, the coverage state of each target $p$ is enforced by constraints~\eqref{psclp:V_x_y}.

-The constellation is enforced to use exactly $N$ satellites with the cardinality constraint defined as:
+The constellation must use $N$ satellites, as imposed by constraint:

-Integrating the objective function and constraints, the MCLP formulation is as follows:
+Given the objective function and constraints, the MCLP formulation is:

-\begin{remark}[MCLP with Constellation Cost] In certain mission design scenarios, it is more useful to limit the maximum cost of the satellite constellation instead of fixing the number of satellites.
-In such cases, one can replace constraint~\eqref{mclp:cardinality} with constraints:
+\begin{remark}[MCLP with Budget Constraint] In certain mission design scenarios, it is beneficial to limit the constellation configuration's budget instead of fixing the number of satellites.
+In such cases, constraint~\eqref{mclp:cardinality} is replaced by constraint: